carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 interest
 [starts here](https://www.google.com/url?q=https://youtu.be/Ntj8ab-5cvE?t%3D596&sa=D&ust=1529450150971000&usg=AFQjCNFQHEWL7m8q3eO-1DiKw9zqC2v24Q).

-### Index type disallowed in vector types
+### Index type usage and limitations

-Index types are not allowed as elements of `vector` types.
 Index types are intended to be used for platform-specific "size" values and may appear in subscripts, sizes of aggregate types and affine expressions.
-They are also tightly coupled with `affine.apply` and affine.load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
+They are also tightly coupled with `affine.apply` and affine.load/store operations;
+having `index` type is a necessary precondition of a value to be acceptable by these operations.

-We allow `index` types in tensors and memrefs as a code generation strategy has to map `index` to an implementation type and hence needs to be able to materialize corresponding values.
+We allow `index` types in tensors, vectors, and memrefs as a code generation strategy has to map `index` to an implementation type and hence needs to be able to materialize corresponding values.
 However, the target might lack support for `vector` values with the target specific equivalent of the `index` type.

-### Bit width of a non-primitive type and `index` is undefined
+### Data layout of non-primitive types

-The bit width of a compound type is not defined by MLIR, it may be defined by a specific lowering pass.
-In MLIR, bit width is a property of certain primitive _type_, in particular integers and floats.
+Data layout information such as the bit width or the alignment of types may be target and ABI-specific and thus should be configurable rather than imposed by the compiler.
+Especially, the layout of compound or `index` types may vary.
+MLIR specifies default bit widths for certain primitive _types_, in particular for integers and floats.
 It is equal to the number that appears in the type definition, e.g. the bit width of `i32` is `32`, so is the bit width of `f32`.
-The bit width is not _necessarily_ related to the amount of memory (in bytes) or the size of register (in bits) that is necessary to store the value of the given type.
-These quantities are target and ABI-specific and should be defined during the lowering process rather than imposed from above.
-For example, `vector<3xi57>` is likely to be lowered to a vector of four 64-bit integers, so that its storage requirement is `4 x 64 / 8 = 32` bytes, rather than `(3 x 57) ceildiv 8 = 22` bytes as can be naively computed from the bitwidth.
-Individual components of MLIR that allocate space for storing values may use the bit size as the baseline and query the target description when it is introduced.
+The bit width is not _necessarily_ related to the amount of memory (in bytes) or the register size (in bits) that is necessary to store the value of the given type.
+For example, `vector<3xi57>` is likely to be lowered to a vector of four 64-bit integers, so that its storage requirement is `4 x 64 / 8 = 32` bytes, rather than `(3 x 57) ceildiv 8 = 22` bytes as can be naively computed from the bit width.
+MLIR makes such [data layout information](../DataLayout.md) configurable using attributes that can be queried during lowering, for example, when allocating a compound type.

-The bit width is not defined for dialect-specific types at MLIR level.
-Dialects are free to define their own quantities for type sizes.
+The data layout of dialect-specific types is undefined at MLIR level.
+Yet dialects are free to define their own quantities and make them available via the data layout infrastructure.

 ### Integer signedness semantics